 Informal vs formal

-Formative assessments are primarily informal, allowing children to participate without knowing they are being assessed.
-On the other hand, summative assessments can be graded in alignment with instruction goals and expected outcomes, and in some cases, the child might be aware that you’re assessing them.
+Formative assessments are primarily informal, allowing children to participate without knowing you are assessing them.
+Summative assessments are highly structured and aligned with instruction goals and expected outcomes.
+In some cases, the child might be aware that you’re assessing them.

 The time frame is one of the most significant differences between these two types of assessment.
-Formative assessments happen during the learning period and are ongoing as the teacher deems appropriate.
-However, summative assessments are often one-off at the end of the learning period.
+Formative assessments happen continuously during the learning period as the teacher deems appropriate.
+However, summative assessments are often one-off evaluations at the end of the learning period.

 Focus and scope